 Clinical Background

 Osteoporosis is the most common metabolic bone disease in the United States.
-It is a skeletal disease in which the bones become brittle and prone to fracture.
-Bone density is decreased to the point where fractures occur without severe stress or injury to the bones.
-This disease is usually overlooked and undertreated due to its silent presentation and is most commonly diagnosed after a fracture has occurred.
+It is a skeletal disease in which bones become brittle and prone to fracture.
+Bone density is decreased to where fractures occur without severe stress or injury to the bones.
+Due to its silent presentation, this disease is usually overlooked and undertreated.
+It is most commonly diagnosed after a fracture has occurred.

-Until approximately age 40, the process of breaking down and building up bone works harmoniously.
-As a person ages, or in the presence of certain conditions, this system breaks down and the two processes become dysfunctional.
-The reasons for this occurrence are not clear, but declining levels of hormones in particular sex hormones are thought to be a factor.
-Some adults have a very high turnover rate of bone, some have a very gradual turnover, but the breakdown of bone eventually overtakes the build-up and results in osteoporosis.
+Until approximately age 40, our bodies are breaking down and building up bone work harmoniously.
+As a person ages or in the presence of certain conditions, this system breaks down, and the two processes become dysfunctional.
+The reasons for this occurrence are unclear, but declining hormone levels, particularly sex hormones, are thought to be a factor.
+Some adults have a very high turnover rate of bone, and some have a very gradual turnover.
+Still, the breakdown of bone eventually overtakes the build-up and results in osteoporosis.

 http://www.boneclinic.com.sg/wp-content/uploads/2011/07/osteoporosis1.jpg